-Leverage AI to create proactive experiences
+4. Leverage AI to create proactive experiences

 Customer expectations are higher than ever—so much so that customers today expect you to provide them with what they need before they even ask for it.

 Ultra Mobile deployed a chatbot on its website to connect customers with the right person, right away, before they bounce.
 Pinterest’s agents use AI to predict customer satisfaction during support conversations, before a customer takes a survey.

-Communicate quickly and according to your customers’ channels of choice
+5. Communicate quickly and according to your customers’ channels of choice

 A great customer experience is an effortless one.
-Customers increasingly expect your business to meet them wherever they are, whether that’s on your mobile app, social media, or other popular messaging apps like Whatsapp.
+Customers increasingly expect your business to meet them wherever they are, whether that’s on your website, mobile app, or social media.

 If someone has to repeat themselves three different times to three different departments they aren’t likely to become a repeat customer.

 Airbnb is able to deliver an effortless experience on the front through its sophisticated customer support software on the back that connects channels with the full view of the customer.

 Agents have context to effectively help a customer no matter what channel that customer reaches out on.
 This gives them insight into the urgency of the problem, if a customer is on a trip or if they’re preparing for one, and their history with Airbnb.

-Use data to personalize the customer experience
+8. Use data to personalize the customer experience

 But to reap the power of personalization, you’ll need to eliminate silos and connect data from across the customer journey.